Anupamit/Javascript-Theory-Qustions/README.md

 **[⬆ Back to Top](#table-of-contents)**

-## Q.13  What is the difference between typeof and instanceof operator?
+## Q.14  What is the difference between typeof and instanceof operator?
-The typeof operator checks if a value has type of primitive type which can be one of boolean, function, object, number, string, undefined and symbol (ES6).
+The `typeof` operator checks if a value has the type of a primitive type, which can be one of boolean, function, object, number, string, undefined, or symbol (ES6).

 ```js
 const x = "Hello World";
 const y = new String("Hello World");